-1.3.4 Triggerless vs. Triggered Publication
+1.4.5 Triggerless vs. Triggered Publication

 Triggers are not required to log events for the Publisher channel.
 In situations where triggers cannot be used to capture granular events, the Publisher channel can derive database changes by inspecting database data.
+For more information, see Chapter 11, "The Event Log Table," on page 117.